papivot/cluster-api-aws/README.md

 With this, the management cluster is now ready.
 You can now start deploying workload-clusters by modifying/tweaking the other yaml files in the `./example/_out` folder.

 ----
-## Deploying Workload Clusters
+## Deploying the Workload Cluster(s)

+These steps would need to be performed for each Workload cluster that need to be deployed.
+Obviously, settings and variables need to be adjusted accordingly.

-* Step 1 - Creating the Cluster object
+### Creating the Cluster object

 Note - If you want to have use your custom VPC CIDR block, you can modify the `cluster.yaml` accordingly -